lupas/vue-keypress/README.md

 The Vue Keypress Component let's you do just that.

-Just add the component to the view/component that should start a global keypress handler and add .
+Just add the component to the view/component that should start a global keypress handler.
 When the component gets destroyed, the global event handler also gets removed.

 # How to install?